-In 2021, our net cash used in continuing operating activities were RMB142.8 million (US\$22.4 million).
-This was primarily due to our net loss of RMB273.1 million, partially offset by non-cash adjustments which primarily included provision for allowance for credit losses of RMB186.5 million, amortization of the right-of-use assets of RMB37.5 million, depreciation and amortization expenses of RMB28.5 million, and share-based compensation of RMB9.6 million.
-The decrease in cash from RMB116.6 million in working capital items is also included in operating cash flow.
+In 2021, our net cash used in continuing operating activities were RMB142.8 million.
+This was primarily due to our net loss of RMB273.1 million, partially offset by non-cash adjustments, which primarily included provision for allowance for credit losses of RMB186.5 million, amortization of the right-of-use assets of RMB37.5 million, depreciation and amortization expenses of RMB28.5 million, and share-based compensation of RMB9.6 million.
+The decrease in cash from working capital items of RMB116.6 million was also included in operating cash flows.

 In 2020, our net cash used in continuing operating activities were RMB103.3 million.
-This was primarily due to our net income of RMB365.3 million, adjusted by (i) a non-operating gain on disposal of available-for-sale debt investments of RMB477.2 million, (ii) partially offset by non-cash adjustments which primarily included provision for allowance for credit losses of RMB75.8 million, amortization of the right-of-use assets of RMB40.0 million, depreciation and amortization expenses of RMB38.9 million, changes in fair value of loan related to co-sale of Particle shares of RMB24.5 million, impairment of goodwill of RMB22.8 million, impairment of intangible assets of RMB10.6 million and share-based compensation of RMB9.4 million.
-The decrease in cash from RMB235.7 million in working capital items is also included in operating cash flow.
+This was primarily due to our net income of RMB365.3 million, adjusted by (i) a non-operating gain on disposal of available-for-sale debt investments of RMB573.9 million, (ii) partially offset by non-cash adjustments, which primarily included provision for allowance for credit losses of RMB75.8 million, amortization of the right-of-use assets of RMB40.0 million, depreciation and amortization expenses of RMB38.9 million, changes in fair value of loan related to co-sale of Particle shares of RMB24.5 million, impairment of goodwill of RMB22.8 million, impairment of intangible assets of RMB10.6 million and share-based compensation of RMB9.4 million.
+The decrease in cash from working capital items of RMB139.1 million was also included in operating cash flows.